pslab-unibo/experiment-2025-ECAI-generative-bdi-agents/jakta-playground/src/main/resources/expectedOutcome.md

 Be as general and minimal as possible: use variables instead of constants where appropriate, reuse patterns across plans, and avoid over-specification.

-Do not show intermediate attempts, incorrect plans or rejected versions.
+Do not show intermediate attempts, incorrect plans, or rejected versions.
 The output must be a block containing the admissible goals and beliefs and a block containing the final, clean, and minimal plan set only.